 “Combat Rock is far from the Clash’s best album.
-Yet it may have their best single song.
-Indeed, I’ve argued as much more than once, Straight To Hell working an oddly open groove to make ample room for a gush of Joe Strummer passion and consciousness that manages to cover all manner of unstable ground.
-British Colonialism, American interventionism, junkiedom.
-‘Could be anywhere – any frontier – any hemisphere – no man’s land’ being a key line, speaking to the universality of it all, the (r)evolution that the Clash were always propounding, though not always so eloquently as here.
-Want to get to the heart of 99-percent of what’s wrong with the planet today?
+Yet Straight To Hell may well be their best single song, working an oddly open groove to make room for a gush of Joe Strummer passion and consciousness that manages to cover all manner of unstable ground from British Colonialism to American interventionism to junkiedom to everything else.
+‘Could be anywhere – any frontier – any hemisphere’ being a key line, speaking to the universality the (r)evolution that the Clash were always propounding, though not always so eloquently as here.
+Want to get to the heart of 99-percent of what’s wrong with the planet?
 Start with everybody who’s been just shoved aside by history and its dubious intentions.
 We need to be needed.
 All of us.
 Every frontier.
 Every hemisphere.
 Else it’s straight to hell.
 All of us.
 The only band that mattered maybe the last time they mattered.”
 (Philip Random)

 “Have I raved enough yet about Sandinista, the vast and multifaceted Clash album that doesn’t generally end up on Best Of All Time Lists?
 London Calling being the one that tends to get all the glory.
 Which it deserves, of course, but I would submit that sometimes more really is MORE when it comes to art, beauty, meaning, rebellion everything.
 Which, in Sandinista‘s case means thirty-six tracks spread across six sides of vinyl, enough to drown in if necessary.
 And maybe it is.
 Necessary.
 Because Sandinista is the greatest band in the world (at the time) firing all of their guns at once and hitting way more often than they miss.
 Broadway shows up at the end of Side Four.
 A slice of Beat-like poetry that may start out weary and down for the count.
 But never count this band out.
 Ever.
 Not in 1980-81 anyway.”
 (Philip Random)